gautriv/gautriv.github.io/_posts/2023/11/2023-11-24-satisfied.md

     </tr>
     <tr id="q10">
     <td>Continuous Improvement</td>
-      <td> Are you passionate about technical writing?
-Have you dedicated yourself to continuous improvement and skill enhancement in the field of technical writing?</td>
+      <td>Have you committed yourself to ongoing professional development and skill enhancement in the field of technical writing?</td>
       <td><input type="radio" name="answer10" value="yes" id="yes10"> <label for="yes10"></label></td>
       <td><input type="radio" name="answer10" value="no" id="no10"> <label for="no10"></label></td>
     </tr>